The Real History of Nootka Sound From Tom Hardy's 'Taboo'

 The sea otter pelts mentioned reportedly went for $10,000 in Macao -- an insane con, as Cook noted the Mowachaht would trade "anything" for his metals.
 (Fun fact: The name Nootka was a result of Cook misinterpreting the indigenous people's directions to the sound -- "Nootka, Itchme Nootka, Itchme" -- as its proper name.)
 Much like in Taboo, several countries sought control of Nootka Sound as a trade post following Cook's success.
 The sound represented direct access to China and, more specifically, cash money.
 The main difference between the show and the real history of the area is that it wasn't the Americans and Brits who warred over Nootka; it was (almost) the English and the Spanish.

-While the Delaney Nootka Trading Company drama from Taboo never really happened, Nootka Sound continued to be a popular ("the finest harbor in the world," according to former U.S. Senator Edward A. Hannegan) and contentious asset long after the War of 1812.
-The Adams-Onís Treaty of 1819, for example, in part gave Spain's prior claims to the Pacific Northwest to America and led to repeat confusion over ownership of Nootka.
+Though the Delaney Nootka Trading Company drama from Taboo never happened, Nootka Sound remained a popular ("the finest harbor in the world," according to former U.S. Senator Edward A. Hannegan) and contentious asset long after the War of 1812.
+The Adams-Onís Treaty of 1819, for example, gave Spanish portions of the Pacific Northwest to the U.S. and led to repeat confusion over ownership of Nootka.
 It wouldn't be until 1846, with the Oregon Treaty, that clear borders were established, ones that ultimately gave Britain (and later, Canada) total control of Vancouver Island.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.